derekchiang/Erlang-Web-Crawler/README.md

     crawler:start_crawling("http://learnyousomeerlang.com/content", 1, "./")

-Since this module is dependent on [Mochiweb](https://github.com/mochi/mochiweb) for parsing HTML, it's important to include `ebin/` when compile the module.
+Since this module is dependent on [Mochiweb](https://github.com/mochi/mochiweb) for parsing HTML, it's important to include `ebin/` (which contains beam files of mochiweb) when compile the module.
 You can do:

     erl -pa "ebin/"